DevCheckOG/DevCheckOG/README.md

 Hello!👋 Welcome to my GitHub profile.

-I've been developing software since I was 10, teaching myself and focusing on mastering new areas through self-learning from the start.
+I've been developing software since I was 10, teaching myself and focusing on mastering new cutting-edge areas through self-learning from the start.

 - I like researching cutting-edge niche technologies.
 - I like the connection between software and hardware at a low level.